West Los Angeles Karate

-At West Los Angeles Karate School we are dedicated to teaching traditional Japanese style Shotokan Karate-Do.
-We have operated non stop since it was founded in 1972 by George Takahashi.
-The school’s instructors all have 30 – almost 50 years of martial arts experience.
+At West Los Angeles Karate we are dedicated to teaching traditional Japanese style Shotokan Karate-Do and have operated non stop since it was founded in 1972 by George Takahashi.
+The instructors all have 30 – almost 50 years of martial arts experience.
 They are all volunteers who share teaching duties while continuing to train themselves.

 “The ultimate aim of karate lies not in victory nor defeat, but in the perfection of the character of its participants ”